aniketsahay51/codsoft-java-internship/README.md

-# codsoft-java-internship
+# CodSoft Java Internship

-This repository contains all Java programming tasks, projects, and assignments completed as part of the CodSoft Java Programming Internship.
-It demonstrates core Java concepts, object-oriented programming, problem-solving, and software development skills.
+This repository contains the projects completed during my CodSoft Java Development Internship.

+## Completed Tasks

+### Task 1 - Number Game
+A Java application that generates a random number and allows users to guess it with feedback.

+### Task 2 - Student Grade Calculator
+A Java application that calculates total marks, percentage, and grades based on user input.

+### Task 4 - Currency Converter
+A Java application that converts currencies based on exchange rates.

+## Technologies Used
+- Java
+- IntelliJ IDEA
+- GitHub

+## Author
+Aniket Sahay